About us

 • Reflects your vehicle's health: The vehicle emission test doesn't just check for pollution; it also gives you a useful snapshot of how well your engine and exhaust systems are functioning.
 A failing PUC test is often an early warning sign of mechanical issues that need attention.

 • Essential for vehicle insurance: Motor insurance providers typically require a valid pollution certificate before they will issue or renew your vehicle insurance policy.
-No PUCC, no coverage, and that's a serious problem.

 • For a healthy environment: India is among the world's most polluted countries, and vehicular emissions are a major contributor.
 Keeping your vehicle's emissions within the permissible limits outlined by Bharat Stage norms is your personal contribution to cleaner air for everyone.

-Laws relating to the PUC Certificate in India
+Laws relating to the PUC certificate in India

 The Pollution Under Control Certificate (PUCC) is a mandatory document under the Motor Vehicles Act, 1988 and it works as per the regulations, limits and rules determined under the Central Motor Vehicles Act, 1989.

-• Section 110 of the Motor Vehicles Act, 1988: Empowers the Central Government to make rules regulating the construction, equipment, and maintenance of motor vehicles and trailers.
+However, in addition to this, there are several other laws as well that play a vital role in PUCC and they are: Section 110 of the Motor Vehicles Act, 1988: Empowers the Central Government to make rules regulating the construction, equipment, and maintenance of motor vehicles and trailers.

 • Section 190(2) of the Motor Vehicles Act, 1988: Fines and penalties for not having a PUCC.